Skip to main content

 According to the U.S. Centers for Disease Control and Prevention (CDC), up to 30 percent of patients in an intensive care unit (ICU) get an infection during a stay.

 Particularly dangerous hospital-acquired infections like MRSA, C. Diff, catheter-associated urinary tract infections, and ventilator-associated pneumonia are very common, and may claim the lives of patients.
-In 2020, hundreds of Americans will die from hospital-acquired infections each day.
+Hundreds of Americans die from hospital-acquired infections each day.

 Hospital-acquired infections are far too prevalent and not only a great burden to patients, but also the nation’s health care system.
 Changes must be made and hospitals and staff must be held accountable for the damage caused by poor procedure and hospital standards.